 The India Education Collective's (IEC) interventions in primary schools in Paderu, Andhra Pradesh, India, were researched by IMPACT Partners in Social Development, Pvt.
 Ltd. The study included 100 randomly selected schools with 1009 students equally distributed between control and program groups with students from Grades 1, 2 and 3.

-These students spent approximately 445 total hours on Navigate Math during the research study with an average time per student of 7.8 hours during the three month period.
+The students spent approximately 445 total hours on Navigate Math during the research study with an average time per student of 7.8 hours over three months.
 A regression model (p ≤ 0.0001) shows a direct positive correlation to competencies mastered in Math Navigator to overall Winter MAP scores.
 On average, students who gained more competencies in Navigator for Math had higher overall MAP scores.
 In addition, after three months of interaction with Navigate Math, 70% of students in one class and 50% of students in the other class met the MAP goals that were set by their teachers in the fall MAP testing period.

 With real-time data on competencies gained by students, Navigator provides dynamic feedback, so stakeholders can regulate and coordinate to enable strong outcomes.